deepakmahakale/rails_action_tracker/README.md

   log_file_path: Rails.root.join('log', 'performance_analysis.csv')
 )
 ```

-# Results in comprehensive CSV with all actions and merged access patterns
-# Headers expand automatically as new tables/services are discovered
-# Perfect for pivot tables and data analysis
+Results in comprehensive CSV with all actions and merged access patterns.
+Headers expand automatically as new tables/services are discovered, making it perfect for pivot tables and data analysis.

 ### API Documentation Generation
 ```ruby